How to setup Charles proxy

 Requestly: An Easier Alternative to Charles Proxy

 Requestly offers an easier, browser-based alternative for users who find Charles Proxy complex.
 It provides similar functionality through a more user-friendly interface, making it ideal for quick web traffic modifications without the need for advanced setup.
+Unlike Charles Proxy, which lacks a Chrome Extension, Requestly offers extensive functionality directly as a browser extension, along with a standalone desktop app for more advanced use cases.
 For every feature in Charles Proxy, there’s a corresponding tool in Requestly, such as redirecting URLs, modifying headers, and blocking requests.

 Check out our other blogs on Charles proxy tools to see the comparison